 How to Choose an Omega-3 Supplement

 Read any newspaper, check any grocery aisle, you can't miss it: omega-3....you know, the stuff in fish that's supposed to be so good for you.
 And it is.
 Truly.
 But almost no one knows just how good.
-Because, of all the omega-3 brands on the market, only one meets the medical standard for active natural bio-ingredients and efficacious dosing (aka: enough to actually do the job).
+Of all the omega-3 brands on the market, only one meets the medical standard for active natural bio-ingredients and effective dosing or enough to actually do the job.

 The brand?
 Omega Cure.
-The only 100% pure, cold-extracted, ultra-fresh, full-spectrum omega-3 oil in America.
+The only 100% pure, ultra fresh, full-spectrum omega-3 oil in America.
 It is, by every measurable standard, the best omega-3 supplement you can buy.
 But don't take our word for it.
-Take this checklist to the store and see for yourself.
+Bring this checklist to the store and see for yourself.

 1. Check the EPA/DHA Levels

 These are the workhorses of the omega-3 chain.
 When a major medical study is done on omega-3, it's actually the EPA/DHA that's being tested.
-The efficacy level in almost all worldwide research is set at 2-3 grams (2000-3000 mg) per day.
+The efficacy level in almost all worldwide research is set at 2 to 3 grams (2000 to 3000 mg) per day.

-Most drug, grocery and health food store supplements offer only 1g (1000 mg) of total omega-3 per dose, and considerably less EPA/DHA.
-A basic dose of Omega Cure has more than 2010 naturally-occurring mg of EPA/DHA, plus 575mg of other omega-3s.
+Most drug, grocery and health food store supplements offer only 1gram (1000 mg) of total omega-3 per dose, and considerably less EPA/DHA.
+A basic dose of Omega Cure has more than 2010 mg of naturally-occurring EPA/DHA, plus 575mg of other omega-3s.
 This makes it the most potent natural omega-3 oil on the market, pure and simple.

 2. Don't Mess with Mother Nature

-But even worse than the boiling is the skimming away of any solidifying fat particles, a sleight of hand done not for health, but aesthetic, purposes.
+Even worse than the boiling is the skimming away of any solidifying fat particles, a sleight of hand done not for health, but aesthetic purposes.
 You see, true fish oil - like any virgin oil - will congeal when refrigerated.
-Most companies think people like clear oil better, even if what's lost are the countless active molecules that form the mysterious full-spectrum of omega-3.
+Most companies think people like clear oil better, despite losing countless active micro nutrients plus the full family of omega-3s.
 Who knows?
 Maybe this skimming (aka: fractionalizing) is why several o-3 studies show that manipulated fish oils offer less than 1/3 the bio-potential of the real deal.